safiullah1999/ClothingStore/README.md

 ### `npm install`

-install all the dependencies to run the application
+installs all the dependencies to run the application
 ### `npm start`

 Runs the app in the development mode.\